ASUS MZ27AQ WQHD model with FreeSync and superior audio

 The rear of the monitor breaks up the monotonous matte black with some semi-matte silver plastic at the bottom.
 The stand offers tilt as the only ergonomic flexibility and as is quite usual for a ‘Designo’ monitor there is no provision for VESA mounting.
 That, after all, would increase the bulk of the monitor.
 The ports face backwards and include; 3.5mm audio jack, 2 HDMI 1.4 ports, DP 1.2a (supports FreeSync) and DC power input (external power brick).
 There are also 2 x 6W Harman Kardon (ASUS SonicMaster) speakers to compliment the 5W subwoofer, with various audio options including the OSD (including a user-configurable graphic equalizer).

 Further information on the MZ27AQ can be found on the manufacturer’s website.
-Availability and price information still forthcoming, we’ll update this article as further information is known.
+The monitor is available for around £400 ($400 USD).
 We’ll also look to review this model if there is sufficient demand.